Overview of the user interface

 Use the buttons to the right of the navigation bar to build , run and debug your application, access your project structure settings , and perform basic version control operations (if the version control integration is configured).
 It also contains buttons to Run Anything (press Ctrl twice) and Search Everywhere (press Shift twice).

 The left part of the status bar at the bottom of the main window shows the most recent event messages and descriptions of actions when you hover over them with the mouse pointer.
-Click a message in the status bar to open it in the Event Log.
-Right-click the message in the status bar and select Copy to paste the message text when you are searching for a solution to a problem or need to add it to a support ticket or to the IntelliJ IDEA issue tracker.
+Click the message to open it in the Event Log.
+Right-click the message in the status bar and select Copy to paste the message text when you are searching for a solution to a problem or need to add it to the support ticket or to the IntelliJ IDEA issue tracker.

-The line and column numbers divided by a colon denote the current caret position in the editor.
+Numbers divided by a colon denote the current caret position in the editor (line and column).
 Click the numbers to jump to a specific line and column.
 If you select a code fragment in the editor, IntelliJ IDEA also shows the number of characters and line breaks in the selected fragment.